“Autumn is a second spring when every leaf is a flower.”

 When people think of bus trips to see the leaves change, they usually think of the Northeast and New England area, but there are places all over the country that offer stunning visuals along with entertainment, shopping, and other events.

 This quaint town in the Northwest corner of the state is home to bed and breakfasts, eclectic shops and restaurants, and scenic roadways with gorgeous views.
-Galena is brimming over with art galleries, wineries, antique stores, spas, and cafes provide plenty of retail therapy for those that love to find fun and unique items.
+Galena is brimming over with art galleries, wineries, antique stores, spas, and cafes to provide plenty of retail therapy for those that love to find fun and unique items.
 The area is beautiful and full of historical sites, along with golfing, hiking, fishing, and other activities.
-You can take trolley tours, garden walks, and ghost tours to explore this quiet, yet busy town.
+You can take trolley tours, garden walks, and ghost tours to explore this quiet yet busy town.

 People usually think of skiing when they think of Aspen, CO, but the area has something to offer all year.
-The leaves in Aspen turn gold and look like jewels against the green forests of the mountains.
+The leaves in Aspen turn gold and look like jewels against the green forests on the mountains.
 There are some beautiful stretches of highway on the way to Aspen that can add to your adventure.
 Independence Pass, via Highway 82, takes you on high-plateaus, switchback turns, and through picture-perfect peaks.
 If the interstate is more your style, I-70 runs through Glenwood Canyon with Hanging Lake and Glenwood Hot Springs.

 The Great Smoky Mountains

 With over a hundred different species of trees, the spectrum of colors of the Smoky Mountains changing leaves will leave you breathless.
 Gatlinburg, TN is a favorite spot for many travelers.
 Shops, hotels, B&Bs, and live music are found throughout the area.
 In the Pigeon Forge area, you can visit Dollywood for a little change of pace.
 The park has live shows, more than 40 rides, exceptional dining, and luxurious cabins.